filecoin-project/venus/CONTRIBUTING.md

 Project.
 Feel free to propose changes, as this is a living document.

-To get a sense of what we’ve been working on recently, you might like to check out [recently closed PRs](https://github.com/filecoin-project/go-filecoin/pulls?q=is%3Apr+is%3Aclosed).

 Filecoin, including go-filecoin and all related modules, follows the [Filecoin Code of Conduct](CODE_OF_CONDUCT.md).